-The organizational chart contained in Appendix 1, "Florida Coordinated Transportation System Organization" identifies all those who are involved in the provision of TD services in Polk County, including the CTD, TPO, TDLCB and CTC.
+The organizational chart contained in Appendix 1, "Florida Coordinated Transportation System Organization" identifies all those who are involved in the provision of TD services in Polk County, including the CTD, TPO, TD LCB and CTC.
+A List of Acronyms is contained in Appendix 2 and the Glossary of Terms is in Appendix 3.